nkoster/websocket-upload/README.md

 # Web Socket Upload

-Upload a huge file in chunks with over a web socket connection.
+Upload a huge file in chunks over a web socket connection.
 I'm using the socket.io web socket framework for server and client web socket logic.
 Front JS borrowed from https://gist.github.com/alediaferia/cfb3a7503039f9278381